 Maryland Board of Architects

-The offices of the Maryland Board of Architects are open and serving our customers through our online licensing resources, and via e-mail and telephone.
-To protect the health and safety of our customers and employees, walk-in assistance is not yet available.
-We can be reached using our contacts page for e-mail addresses and telephone numbers of individual staff members.
+The offices of the Maryland Board of Architects are open and serving our customers through our online licensing resources, via e-mail and telephone, and by limited in-person appointments.
+Please note, walk-in assistance is not available.
+We can be reached using our contacts page for e-mail addresses and telephone numbers of individual staff members; or

 Welcome to our home page.
 The Maryland Board of Architects qualifies and licenses individuals seeking architectural licensure.
 We also issues permits to businesses practicing architecture.
 The Board regulates the practice of architecture under the provisions of Business Occupations and Professions Article, Annotated Code of Maryland, Title 3 and the Code of Maryland Regulations, Title 9, Subtitle 21.
 The Board investigates complaints against licensees, as well as complaints related to unlicensed practice.
 The Board may issue a reprimand, suspend or revoke a license or permit, and/or impose a fine.

 Maryland Building Officials Association (MBOA) Continuing Education Opportunity

 MBOA is offering low cost code training that can be used to satisfy part of the continuing education requirement for licensure.
 This training is considered "pre-approved" by the Board.
 For more information visit the MBOA website.

 The Department of Housing and Community Development is offering training on the Maryland Accessibility Code.
 The training is free and a total of 6 hours of Continuing Education will be awarded.
 For further information and registration, go to the DHCD website.

 None at this time.

 To register your comments with the Board, send your letter to Maryland Board of Architects, 500 N. Calvert Street, Room 308, Baltimore, MD 21202; e-mail DLOPLBoardofArchitects-LABOR@maryland.gov; or fax 410-962-8483.